Thursday, 21 June 2012

-Well not necessarily ALL I want about research but at least a starter....
+Well, not necessarily ALL I want from research but at least for starters....

 I always imagined that if a research study was developed and adopted by the NHS that I would be informed.
 I would be particularly interested in a study that looked at longer-term effects of radiotherapy on patients with cancer of the head and neck.
 I discovered that I was wrong.